fakela/merkle-proof-tutorial/README.md

 npm install merkletreejs
 ```

-This will download and install the library and its dependencies.
+This will download and install the library along with its dependencies.

 - Create a new JavaScript file in your project directory, e.g., `merkleTreeWhitelist.js`, and open it in a code editor of your choice.

-In your js file add the following code below
+## Step 2: Construct the Merkle Tree

-- Import the `merkletreejs` and the  Node's built-in`crypto` modulelibrary at the beginning of the file.
+- At the beginning of the `merkleTreeWhitelist.js` file, import the `merkletreejs` library and Node's built-in `crypto` module:

 ```javascript
 import { MerkleTree } from 'merkletreejs';
 import crypto from 'crypto';
 ```

-- Define the list of whitelisted email addresses in the `emailAddresses` array.
+- Define the list of whitelisted email addresses in the `emailAddresses` array:

 ```javascript
 // List of whitelisted email addresses